Catalin142/Raycaster/README.md

 - Sprite editor
 - Map editor

-The engine is fully developed in C++ without the use of any other external libraries.
+The engine is fully developed in C++ without the use of other external libraries.

 # Photos
 ![dungeon](Media/dungeon.png)